Disclaimers: interests in settled property

 IHTA84/S93 also covers the disclaimer of a reversionary interest after it has fallen into possession provided that the beneficiary has not already expressly or by implication accepted it.

-Where the effect of a IHTA84/S93 disclaimer is to increase the tax payable on an earlier event, a certificate under IHTA84/S239 (IHTM40010) does not prevent us from collecting the additional tax if, but only if, HMRC did not become aware of the disclaimer until after the issue of the certificate.
+Where the effect of an IHTA84/S93 disclaimer is to increase the tax payable on an earlier event, a certificate under IHTA84/S239 (IHTM40010) or a non-statutory assurance (IHTM40151) does not prevent us from collecting the additional tax if, but only if, HMRC did not become aware of the disclaimer until after the issue of the certificate or non- statutory assurance.

 If the deceased had an interest in possession (IHTM16061) and they had, and had exercised by will, a general power of appointment over the property, we regard that property as part of the deceased’s estate at death and any disclaimer must meet the conditions of IHTA84/S142 rather than IHTA84/S93.